Middle Grades

 Integrated Science

-In grade 8 students are challenged to uncover and pursue key questions about the world around them.
+In grade 8, students are challenged to ask and pursue key questions about the world around them.
 The year is divided into four units: thermal energy transfer and efficiency; chemical reactions; food and digestion; and balanced and unbalanced forces.
 Students engage in scientific theory as well as hands-on projects and investigations, developing a deeper understanding of concepts such as system dynamics, the structure and function of the body, and chemical reactions.
-Across the year they develop skills of data analysis and representation, pattern detection, reading, writing, and modeling.

 Math